Creating and Managing Datasets

 You have the following methods to create datasets in a report:

-- Creating a dataset from the component wizard
+- Creating a dataset from the report wizard

-When you select a data resource to create a data component using the component wizard, Designer creates a dataset at the same time, either empty or containing some data fields, depending on whether you add data fields to the data component.
+When you create a data component using the report wizard, a dataset is created at the same time, either empty or containing some data fields, depending on whether data fields are added to the data component.

 - Creating a dataset via the Data panel